 Users may be asked to submit information but it cannot be automatically recorded without explicit confirmation from the user.

-If you are not using the WordPress repository to distribute your plugin, you don’t need to include an opt in.
-You can automatically enable tracking that starts the second your plugin is installed on a new site.
+If you are not using the WordPress repository to distribute your product, you don’t need to include an opt in.
+You can automatically enable tracking that starts the second your product is installed on a new site.